Black Bean and Sausage Soup

 • oyster crackers

-• Place black beans in a large pot and cover with water, soak overnight until beans have doubled in volume
+• Place 1 pound dried black beans in a large pot and cover with water, soak overnight until beans have doubled in volume

 • Rinse and drain beans twice.
-Add fresh water to the beans until they are covered by about 1 1/2" water.
-Heat the beans to a boil, reduce heat to a simmer, cover and cook 1 1/2-2 hours or until beans are tender.
+Add fresh water to the beans until they are covered by about 1½" of water.
+Heat the beans to a boil, reduce the heat to a simmer, cover, and cook for 1½-2 hours or until the beans are tender.

-• In a large dutch oven, heat olive oil over medium high heat.
-Add the smoked sausage and cook 4-5 minutes until it starts to render some fat and starts to brown.
-Scoop the sausage out of the pot and transfer to a bowl.
+• In a large Dutch oven, heat 2 tablespoons olive oil over medium-high heat.
+Add ¾ pound smoked kielbasa sausage and cook for 4-5 minutes, until it starts to render some fat and brown.
+Scoop the sausage out of the pot and transfer it to a separate bowl.

-• Add the carrots, onion jalapeño and bell pepper.
-Cook 3-4 minutes until vegetables start to soften, stirring occasionally.
+• Add 3 medium carrots, 1 medium onion, 1 jalapeño and ½ sweet bell pepper.
+Cook for 3-4 minutes, stirring occasionally, until the vegetables start to soften.

-• Stir in the cumin and chile paste or powder and cook until vegetables and sausage are coated and mixture is fragrant.
-Add the cooked beans and their liquid to the vegetable mixture.
-Stir in the chicken broth, sausage and 1 teaspoon kosher salt.
-Taste for seasoning, adding additional teaspoon of salt if needed.
+• Add the cooked beans and their liquid to the vegetable mixture.
+Stir in 1 – 2 cups chicken stock from rotisserie chicken, the sausage and 1 teaspoon kosher salt.
+Taste for seasoning, adding an additional teaspoon of salt, if needed.
 Simmer for 15-20 minutes until the flavors have married.

-• Serve with fresh cilantro leaves, diced avocado and/or a few dashes of hot sauce, if desired.
+• Serve with fresh cilantro, avocadoand/or a few dashes of hot sauce if desired, if desired.
 Oyster crackers are a great accompaniment too.

 “Pin It” For Later!